-Under the same contract as the Alchemist study for NGLT SAP, Andrews has been tasked to conduct architecture-specific studies in cooperation with the same multi-center NASA/industry team.
-These tasks include Gryphon configuration studies, architectural evolution studies, and aerodynamic evaluations.
-These tasks will mainly be focused on designing an architecture concept capable of satisfying NGLT Design Reference Missions (DRMs) while at least meeting all Figure of Merit (FOM) thresholds.
-All architectures will be designed with Alchemist packaged in the first stage fuselage.
-The ConOps will also include ground turnaround launch processing, engine operation (startup, nominal operation, and shutdown), and top-level fault (i.e., abort) operations, as well as nominal and off-nominal Alchemist operating requirements and updated interface data.
+Andrews is also participating in architecture-specific tasks, including Gryphon configuration studies and architectural evolution studies.
+These tasks are mainly focused on designing an architecture concept capable of satisfying NGLT Design Reference Missions (DRMs) while at least meeting all Figure of Merit (FOM) thresholds.
+The team will develop the architecture ConOps, which will include ground turnaround launch processing, engine operation (startup, nominal operation, and shutdown), and toplevel fault (i.e., abort) operations.
 Evolution studies will involve the evaluation of customer mission needs over time; Andrews will quantitatively illustrate the ability of ACES-based architectures to evolve and satisfy different customer needs in the near-term (e.g., with an IOC of 2015 or earlier), mid-term (IOC of about 2020), and far-term (IOC of 2025 or later).
-Finally, since aerodynamic performance (especially subsonic) plays such a crucial role in the performance of the architecture, Andrews is leading a team to conduct an aerodynamic evaluation of vehicle configurations using Computational Fluid Dynamics (CFD).
-The will determine basic aerodynamic analyses coefficients (center of lift, Mach drag rise, longitudinal and directional stability derivatives, interference drag, etc.) at subsonic and transonic flight conditions.